bitlogik/OpenPGPpy/README.md

 * .mic : bool, has a microphone?
 * .touchscreen : bool, has a touchscreen?

-`OpenPGPcard.send_apdu( apdu )`
+`OpenPGPcard.send_apdu( apduHeader, Data, ExpLongResp=0 )`
 Sends full raw APDU, not supposed to be used by your scripts.
+apduHeader and Data are lists of integers or bytesarray.
+apduHeader is [ INS, CLA, P1, P2 ] ISO7816 APDU header, without length info (Lc nor Le).
-APDU is a list of integers or a byte array.
+Data is bytes list of the command data
+ExpLongResp is optional integer, the expected response length.
+Required when sending a short command and receiving long data back.
 In case data are cut in parts with "61" code, it automatically sends "C0" command to get remaining data and recontructs the full data.
-Still, do not support extended length command yet, it just use command chaining.
+Extended frame length is automatically managed.
+*Note* if an extended data frame response is expected from a short command, the query command must be called with the ExpLongResp argument equals to 65536.
+Because the ISO7816 standard only allows symmetric type of communication (extended sent, extended received), and this is the easy way to force the command to be sent with an extended format.
 Throws a PGPCardException if answer status is not 0x9000.
 Returns a bytearray of the card answer.